-'Smallest hearing aids', 'Discreet hearing aids' and 'Invisible hearing aids' deliver big power and offer modern solutions in a modern world of style and technology.
+'Smallest hearing aids' and 'Discreet hearing aids' deliver big power and offer modern solutions in a modern world of style and technology.
 Giving consumers exactly that - power, style and technology.

 Most invisible hearing aids give the wearer the flexibility of hearing aid control and hold the same if not sometimes more powerful technology within the small casing.

 The honest answer here is no. If you are conscious about wearing hearing aids like Reciever in the Ear (RIC) or Behind the Ear (BTE) models, then - yes - invisible devices might be worth considering and opting for.
 However, they are not appropriate for everyone or every ear.
 Let me explain...

 ITE hearing aids are generally compatible with people who have mild to moderate hearing loss.
 Because they are small they are not suitable or recommended for people who have severe to profound hearing loss.

 They are also much trickier to handle and put into your ear or can be a challenge when you replace your batteries.
 So if vision or dexterity is an issue, this type of hearing aid is probably not the best style for you.

 Comfort is so important when choosing hearing aids.
 If they are a bad fit they won't just deliver poor sound, but they will also hurt your ears and cause irritation.
 Invisible hearing aids are known to be comfortable, but they are not compatible with all ear shapes.